Azure/azure-sdk-for-js/sdk/test-utils/test-utils-vitest/README.md

 - [Rush for NPM users](https://github.com/sadasant/azure-sdk-for-js/blob/master/CONTRIBUTING.md#rush-for-npm-users).

 Keep in mind that `@azure/test-utils-vitest` is not a published package.
-It is only intended to be used by the libraries in the `azure-sdk-for-js` repository.
+It is only intended to be used by the libraries in the `Azure/azure-sdk-for-js` repository and its forks.

 ### Installing the package